BlueBrain/nexus/docs/src/main/paradox/docs/delta/architecture.md

 The authorization flow is as follows:

 *   the provided JWT is validated against the configured identity providers
-*   the subject and group claims are used to generate the set of [identities] of the caller (when no Bearer JWT is provided, the assumed identity is Anonymous)
+*   the subject and group claims are used to generate the set of @ref:[identities] of the caller (when no Bearer JWT is provided, the assumed identity is Anonymous)
 *   access to perform the intent is verified by comparing the collection of caller identities with the configured list of @ref:[ACLs] for the target resource(s)